Skip to main content

 Google didn't just follow—they went big.
 Gemini CLI is fully open source under Apache 2.0 license, bringing the power of Gemini directly into developers' terminals with built-in tools for Google Search grounding, file operations, shell commands, and web fetching.

 What makes Gemini CLI particularly compelling is its accessibility.
 Developers get 60 model requests per minute and 1,000 requests per day at no charge simply by logging in with a personal Google account.
-That's roughly double the average number of requests developers typically make, according to Google.
+Through eight progressive lessons organized in three tiers, you'll move from installation through advanced customization—mastering not just Gemini CLI, but the judgment to choose the right AI tool for every development scenario.

 This chapter isn't about replacing Claude Code.
 It's about understanding when to use each tool and building the judgment to choose the right AI assistant for every development scenario you encounter.